AlgoMaster Logo

 Intuition

-Instead of restarting a fresh window for every starting position, we maintain a single window defined by two pointers, left and right.
-We expand right to include more characters until the window is valid (contains all of t).
-Then we shrink left to try to make the window smaller while keeping it valid.
-Every time we have a valid window, we check if it's the smallest we've seen.
+Maintain a single window defined by two pointers, left and right.
+Extend right to include more characters until the window is valid (contains all of t).
+Then advance left to make the window smaller while it stays valid.
+Every time the window is valid, compare its length against the smallest seen so far.

 Algorithm